jsmileyb/hr-mcp/.github/instructions/mcp_instructions.instructions.md

-**All work will eventually connect to an Model Context Protocol (MCP) server.
+\*\*All work will eventually connect to an Model Context Protocol (MCP) server.
 Keep that in mind.

 Build all test scripts in the "test_scripts" directory Build all auth scripts in the "auth" directory
-Build all project scripts in the "project" directory Build all utility/helper scripts in the "utils" directory
+Build all project scripts in the "project" directory Build all utility/helper scripts in the "utils" directory Build all optimization scripts in the ".summary" directory

 AUTH EXAMPLE FOR VANTAGEPOINT (payload will need to be encoded in the request):

 ```python
 # Example of how to authenticate with VantagePoint API
 import httpx